 How to Apply Mineral Sunscreen (The Right Way!)

 As human beings who happen to live right here on the planet Earth, it probably comes as no surprise to you that the sun is a recurring feature for most of us.
-Even in the darkest regions of the world, just about every human is susceptible to sun exposure… and we are all vulnerable to damage caused by overexposure to the sun’s rays.
+Even in the darkest regions of the world, just about every human is susceptible to sun exposure… and we are all vulnerable to damage caused by overexposure to harmful UV rays.

 On that note, that brings us to the heart of our subject here today: protecting our skin from the beautiful but dangerous ball of ultraviolet radiation in the sky.
 In many cases, one of the biggest signs of sun damage is sunburn but oftentimes the damage is both fairly subtle and quite cumulative.
 (1)